zijianhuang/AuthEF/README.md

 **Hints:**

-* It shoudl be quick and easy for you to write Fonlow.EntityFrameworkCore.MyFavoriteDbEngine for MS SQL or Oracle etc.
+* It should be quick and easy for you to write Fonlow.EntityFrameworkCore.MyFavoriteDbEngine for MS SQL or Oracle etc.

 ##  ASP.NET Core Identity

-Provides a few libraries to create a database of ASP.NET Core Identity with a concreate database engine:
+Provides a few libraries to create a database of ASP.NET Core Identity with a concrete database engine:
 1. Fonlow.AspNetCore.Identity
 1. Fonlow.AuthDbCreator
 1. Fonlow.WebApp.Accounts